 Various anatomical conditions, either hereditary, degenerative or traumatic can narrow the long tube through which nerve fibres pass from the brain to the arms, trunk, legs and back again.
 This can compress the fibres and produce back pain, sensory changes and sciatica.
+For anyone having to deal with something like this, it can take its tole, especially with simple daily tasks.
+With this being said, if you are looking for a way to try and improve your health, maybe investing in a gaming chair, like the ones you can find on sites like BestGamingChair.com could be the next step to take.
+As they are said to improve posture and provide the comfort factor, it is worth a try.
 Pain from stenosis usually comes on slowly, sometimes over years or even decades.
 Once again, there is no substitute for a good physical examination, MRI and electrodiagnostic technique to determine the cause and the appropriate [hypertext] treatment.

 These MRI frames are cross-sections of the spine.
 The upper one with the heart-shaped opening in the middle is normal.